NucleusPowered/site-v1/docs/modules/freeze-subject.md

 ## Introduction

-The Freeze Player module allows administrators to freeze players in place, prohibiting all movement.
+The Freeze Subject module allows administrators to freeze players in place, prohibiting all movement.